-a) Between T-35 and T-20 weeks to a Disruptive Access event, the RCAC team will host Integrated Corridor Access Meetings for each Rail Corridor, to review Disruptive Access requests that have been formally submitted via the Network Access Planning Tool.
+- (i) Between T-35 and T-20 weeks to a Disruptive Access event, the RCAC team will host Integrated Corridor Access Meetings for each Rail Corridor, to review Disruptive Access requests that have been formally submitted via the Network Access Planning Tool.
 The purpose of the meeting is to confirm the requirement for Disruptive Access, agree to all Work Events to be completed under each Disruptive Access, determine Working Limits, stage gates, flagging coordination, and to resolve any conflicts and/or issues identified by the RCAC team.
 Attendance at the Integrated Corridor Access Meetings by representatives for the Works/access request with the ability to make decisions is mandatory.
-Projects that are not represented at this meeting will have their Disruptive Access requests cancelled.

-- b) At the Integrated Corridor Access Meeting, Contractors and/or Teams will be expected to present information to justify their Disruptive Access requests (see checklist template in Appendix C).
+Projects that are not represented at this meeting will have their Disruptive Access requests cancelled. - (ii) At the Integrated Corridor Access Meeting, Contractors and/or Teams will be expected to present information to justify their Disruptive Access requests.
 This information should be consistent with the information submitted in the NAPT.
 The information included in the NAPT is to be provided to RCAC a minimum of two-weeks prior to the meeting.
-Information that is required to be provided and presented by Contractors and/or Teams' includes the following: - 1) Dates and times of Work; - 2) Scope of Work Event; - 3) Hour by Hour breakdown of the Work; - 4) Work Plan; - 5) Access staging plan for Work Events being carried out in the Disruptive Access; - 6) Limits of Work Events, entrance and egress points; - 7) Critical resources (i.e. equipment, material, specialized employees); and - 8) Operational Impacts and Restrictions. - c) The Rail Corridor Access and Control teams will: - 1) Confirm the requirement for a Disruptive Access Work Event; - Discuss Rail Corridor Access requirements against planned Work Events; - 3) Identify conflicting requests and / or requirements and help determine priorities; and - 4) Take and circulate meeting minutes with key agreements and decisions. - d) On completion of the Integrated Corridor Access Meeting the requester will update the Network Access Planning Tool with any changes agreed for the upcoming Disruptive Access.
+Information that is required to be provided and presented by Contractors and/or Teams includes the following: - (A) Dates and times of Work; - (B) Scope of Work Event; - (C) Hour by Hour breakdown of the Work; - (D) Work Plan; - (E) Access staging plan for Work Events being carried out in the Disruptive Access; - (F) Limits of Work Events, entrance and egress points; - (G) Critical resources (i.e. equipment, material, specialized employees); - (H) Operational Impacts and Restrictions. - (iii) The Rail Corridor Access and Control teams will: - (A) confirm the requirement for a Disruptive Access Work Event; - (B) discuss Rail Corridor Access requirements against planned Work Events; - (C) identify conflicting requests and / or requirements and help determine priorities; and

+- (D) Take and circulate meeting minutes with key agreements and decisions. - (iv) On completion of the Integrated Corridor Access Meeting the requester will update the Network Access Planning Tool with any changes agreed for the upcoming Disruptive Access. - (c) See Appendix C for a link to the Track Protection Request Template.